How to rightsize databases with vScope

 Shortcut: Use bundled content

-You can also just try to search vScope for eg. MS SQL or Databases to faster navigate to the content.
+You can also just try to search vScope for eg. Microsoft SQL or Databases to faster navigate to the content.

 The resulting table shows the change in value comparing the latest information with one month prior.
 This history provides additional data to help you evaluate which assets can be excluded from migration.
 Simply: